Clark-Nikdel-Powell/WP-Admin-Command-Palette/admin-command-palette/trunk/README.txt

 == Installation ==

-1. Upload `direct-admin-navigation` to the `/wp-content/plugins/` directory.
+1. Upload `admin-command-palette` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Use the keyboard shortcut "shift+shift" to activate the search modal window.
 1. See Frequently Asked Questions for further setup instructions.